2019 COSC Finalists

 For a detailed description of the judging procedures at both the preliminary and final rounds, click here.

-Application is by email which should contain a completed application (available as a Word document) as an attachment and a link to a private YouTube video or another video format.
+Application is by email which should contain a completed application (available as a Word document) as an attachment and a link to a YouTube video or another video format.
 The video must be anonymous with no identifying names or photos associated with it.
-The email should be received no later than 5:00 pm CST October 18, 2014 at: firstname.lastname@example.org
+Please do not submit a scene which requires a password.
+The video may be public or on a private channel as long as it meets all standards of anonymity and is directly accessible to the judge via the submitted link.
+The email should be received no later than 5:00 pm CST October 15, 2018 at: firstname.lastname@example.org

 The uploaded video should be labeled only with the name of the opera and scene to preserve anonymity for the preliminary judging round.
 There should be no other identifying features in the link or on the video itself in order to prevent disqualification.

-Please feel free to contact Paul Houghtaling with any questions or if you need assistance with uploading your video to a YouTube link.
+Please feel free to contact Dr. Dawn Neely with any questions or if you need assistance with uploading your video to a YouTube link.

 If submitting the $25 application fee by check, please send to: